harris-junseo-lee/harris-junseo-lee.github.io/_pages/about.md

 ---
 #### **Research Interests**
-My main research interest lies in the theory of quantum computation, and more broadly, I am also interested in theoretical computer science and quantum information.
+My main research interest lies in the theory of quantum computation.
+More broadly, I am also interested in theoretical computer science and quantum information.

 Recently, my primary research focus has been on the following topics:
-- **Quantum learning theory** (sample, computational, and time complexity of learning quantum states, unitaries, channels, and processes under various constraints)
+- **Quantum learning theory**: Sample, computational, and time complexity of learning quantum states, unitaries, channels, and processes under various constraints
-- **Quantum property estimation and testing** (algorithms and complexity for estimating properties of quantum systems, including quantum entropy and distance measures)
+- **Quantum complexity theory**: Topics such as the quantum PCP conjecture, quantum proof systems, and separations between QMA and NP
-- **Quantum complexity theory** (connections between QMA complexity and quantum many-body physics; query complexity of quantum algorithms; random unitaries and related structures)
+- **Quantum property estimation and testing**: Algorithms and complexity for estimating properties of quantum systems, including quantum entropy and distance measures

 In the past, I have also worked on the following topics.
 While I am not actively pursuing them at the moment, I continue to find them fascinating:
 - Quantum channel capacity and the quantum entropy power inequality